Share

 To the Caretaker Gods intelligent life is just one form of life, and the rare and fragile biospheres need to be protected from the ravages of technological civilisations.
 They seek out systems needing protection, set up subtle defences and then just wait, perhaps doing some minor gardening.
 Some AIs terraform new biospheres, setting them up as biological artworks that will sustain themselves for billions of years.
 Occasionally they also take over biospheres that have fallen into disuse or whose creators have reverted to barbarism, keeping the locals in their place.

 No exact date of founding has been determined.
 Many consider GAIA's Expulsion Ultimatum of the 4th August 2591 c.e.
 (Archimedes 15, 623 AT) to be the defining event, but the appearance of other Caretaker Gods did not occur for another millennium.
-The ecotech AI Rachel of the First Federation era together with its network of similar minded anti-exploitation AIs are generally considered to have been instrumental in the subsequent emergence of the Caretaker Gods.
+The transapient entity known as Rachel of the Federation era together with its network of similar minded anti-exploitation AIs are generally considered to have been instrumental in the subsequent emergence of the Caretaker Gods.
 After their ascension to second singularity level their allies began the secret construction of the protectorate ISOs around DX Cancri, of which the first publicly known arrived at New Gaia in 1687 a.t.
 At that point at least 12 other caretaker seeds were on their way to likely protectorate targets.
 However, it has often been pointed out that the Caretaker idea may have independently implemented by earlier AI expansionists and alien AIs, such as in the Serpens Region Reserve.
 The Caretaker Gods are a general ideological attractor state.

 During the ages of expansion the Caretaker Gods sent out probes to likely life bearing planets and claimed them in order to protect them; this often led to conflicts with the various expansionist forces.
 However, according to the theories of the industrial archaeologists studying the New Mars metric engineering projects, at least one faction of Caretaker Gods or their allies were one of the driving forces behind the spread of wormhole technology, in order to make the organics less likely to interfere with their planets.